neo-project/docs/docs/en-us/network/testnet.md

-# Main Net & Test Net
+# Main Net and Test Net

 The NEO node runs on the main net by default.
 The Main net is a block chain network that has been officially launched and operates independently.